geoffroypeeters/deeplearning-101-audiomir_book/task_musicgeneration_diff.md

 ## Music2Latent Codec
 Music2Latent (M2L) {cite}`DBLP:journals/corr/abs-2408-06500` provides highly compressed, continuous audio representations with ~$11 \times 64$-dimensional vectors per second (for 44.1kHz sample rate).
 A consistency autoencoder facilitates a *generative decoder* that makes up for potentially lost information, enabling high-quality reconstructions.
+The M2L representations serve as the data space in which the diffusion process operates.
+The diffusion model learns to generate M2L latent vectors, which are then decoded back into audio signals.

 ![music2latent](./images/expe_generation_m2l.png)